LynxZizzle/Odysseus-Overhaul/README.md

 </p>

 <p align="center">
-  A self-hosted AI workspace from pewdiepie,<br>
+  A self-hosted AI workspace From pewdiepie<br>
   This Overhaul Adds<br>
   Media Embedding Overhaul So You Can Preview Video/Audio/Images When Embedded<br>
   Tools Overhaul So You Can Properly Disable Built-In Odysseus MCP Tools And Properly Disable Web_Fetch And Web_Search<br>